AathreyaG/reactai-starter/solution.md

   - **UploadComponent**: Handles CSV file uploads, providing user feedback and interacting with backend services for file submission.
   - **CatalogComponent**: Displays catalog data in a table format with capabilities for searching, filtering, and sorting of entries.
   - **EditComponent**: Allows editing of individual catalog entries, with data validation and submission to the backend.
-  - **ExportComponent**: Faciliates downloading of the catalog as a CSV, interacting with backend services for file generation.
+  - **ExportComponent**: Facilitates downloading of the catalog as a CSV, interacting with backend services for file generation.
   - **UI Interaction**: The frontend communicates with the backend via RESTful API calls for uploading files, retrieving catalog data, and exporting catalogs.

 - **UI Frameworks/Libraries**: